Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: Statement of the main results

 \subsection{Limit Theorems: Dolgopyat and Sarig's Theorem}

 Theorem \ref{thm:main_BF1} shows that the standard CLT does not hold for the horocycle flow.
-As we already remarked, this is in stark contrast with several hyperbolic systems, where the ergodic integrals of sufficiently regular observables satisfy a spatial limit theorem with a Gaussian limit.
+As we already remarked, this is in stark contrast with several hyperbolic systems, where the ergodic integrals of sufficiently regular observables satisfy a spatial limit theorem with a Gaussian limit, see, e.g., \cite{Rat:CLT}.

-However, a Central Limit Theorem holds when one fixes a \emph{deterministic} inital point $x$ and \emph{randomizes} time instead.
-Limit theorems for this type of random variables are called \emph{temporal limit theorems}, and have been investigated for several zero entropy dynamical systems; see, e.g., \cite{Bec1, Bec2, ADDS, Dolgopyat-Sarig, PaSo, BrUl} and references therein.
-In the setting of this paper, i.e. for horocycle flows on compact surfaces, a temporal CLT was first proved by Dolgopyat and Sarig in \cite{Dolgopyat-Sarig}.
+However, a Central Limit Theorem holds when fixing a \emph{deterministic} inital point $x$ and \emph{randomizing} time instead.
+Limit theorems for this type of random variables are called \emph{temporal distributional limit theorems}, and have been investigated for several zero entropy dynamical systems; see, e.g., \cite{Bec1, Bec2, ADDS, Dolgopyat-Sarig, PaSo, BrUl} and references therein.
+In the setting of this paper, i.e., for horocycle flows on compact surfaces, a temporal DLT was first proved by Dolgopyat and Sarig in \cite{Dolgopyat-Sarig}.
 They first established the result for \emph{horocycle windings} (namely, for harmonic 1-forms) and then relied on the work of Flaminio and Forni, and of Bufetov and Forni, to deduce it for more general observables.
-In the Appendix \S\ref{sec:temporal_lt} by Emilio Corso, we provide a direct proof of Dolgopyat and Sarig's temporal CLT; see Theorem \ref{thm:main_DS} below.
+In the Appendix \S\ref{sec:temporal_lt} by Emilio Corso, we provide a direct proof of Dolgopyat and Sarig's temporal DLT; see Theorem \ref{thm:main_DS}, which we now state.

 For any $\sigma\in \R$, let $\cN(0,\sigma^{2})$ indicate the Gaussian distribution on the real line with mean $0$ and variance $\sigma^{2}$.
 For any $T\in \R_{>0}$, let $\mathcal{U}_{[0,T]}$ denote the uniform probability measure, that is, the normalized Lebesgue measure, on the interval $[0,T]\subset \R$.